getbraincloud/braincloud-docs/docs/api/2_capi/playerstats/setexperiencepoints.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-userStats | A collection containing the statistics to read
+xpValue | The amount to set the the user's experience to